AlexUlrich/TheJargonFile/README.md

 -- Eric S. Raymond, 6/2002 [3]

 ### Pedophilia == Homosexuality
-"ever, attack the essentials of Catholic doctrine to agree with Ms. Eberstadt’s main point: that the dominant media culture seems bent on obscuring a central fact about the pattern of crimes — which is that they are predominently homosexual abuse by
+>However, attack the essentials of Catholic doctrine to agree with Ms. Eberstadt’s main point: that the dominant media culture seems bent on obscuring a central fact about the pattern of crimes — which is that they are predominently homosexual abuse by